Double cycle-consistent generative adversarial network for unsupervised conditional generation: Experiments

-We implement different neural network structures for $G_{\theta}$, $D_{\psi}$, and $E_{\phi}$ to handle different types of data.
-For the image datasets (MNIST, Fashion-MNIST, and YTF), we employ the similar $G_{\theta}$ and $D_{\psi}$ of DCGAN~\cite{radford2015unsupervised} with conv-deconv layers, batch normalization and leaky ReLU activations with a slope of 0.2.
-The $E_{\phi}$ uses the same architecture as $D_{\psi}$ except for the last layer.
-For the Pendigits and 10x\_73k datasets, the $G_{\theta}$, $D_{\psi}$, and $E_{\phi}$ are the MLP with 2 hidden layers of 256 hidden units each.
-The model parameters have been initialized following the random normal distribution.
+\textbf{Implementation Details.} We implement different neural network structures for $G_{\theta}$, $D_{\psi}$, and $E_{\phi}$ to handle different types of data.
+We provide details of models in the Appendix.
 For the prior distribution of our method, we randomly generate the discrete latent code $\mathbf{z}_c$, which is equal to one of the elementary one-hot encoded vectors in $\mathbb{R}^K$, then we sample the continuous latent code from $\mathbf{z}_n \sim \mathcal{N}(\mathbf{0}, \mathbf{\sigma}^2 \mathbf{I}_{d_n})$, here $\sigma = 0.10$.
 The sampled latent code $\mathbf{z}=(\mathbf{z}_c, \mathbf{z}_n)$ is used as the input of $G_{\theta}$ to generate samples.
 The dimensions of $\mathbf{z}_c$ and $\mathbf{z}_n$ are shown in Table~\ref{table:dimension}.
 We implement the MMD loss with RBF kernel~\cite{tolstikhin2017wasserstein} to penalize the posterior distribution $Q_{\phi} (\mathbf{z}_n | \mathbf{x})$.
 The improved GAN variant with a gradient penalty~\cite{gulrajani2017improved} is used in all experiments.
 To obtain the cluster assignment, we directly use the argmax over all softmax probabilities for different clusters.
-The following regularization parameters work well during all experiments: $\lambda=10$, $\beta_1=\beta_2=1$, $\beta_3=\beta_4=10$.
-We implement the models in Python using the TensorFlow library and train them on one NVIDIA DGX-1 station.
+The following regularization parameters work well during all experiments: $\lambda=10$, $\beta_1=\beta_2=0.1$, $\beta_3=10$.
+We implement the models using the TensorFlow library and train them on one NVIDIA DGX-1 station.